 GBBW is a week-long celebration of British beef’s quality, taste and world-leading farming credentials.

 The industry including farmers, supermarkets, butchers, farm shops, pubs and restaurants unite to recognise British beef farmers and highlight the work they do to support sustainable production practices on their farms.

 Farming and food industry: head over to our Support GBBW page to access free social assets, marketing materials and find out how you can support the campaign.

-And finally, we hope you’ll join us by enjoying tucking into your favourite delicious British beef dishes.
+We hope you’ll join us by tucking into your favourite delicious British beef dishes.
 If you’re after new beef recipe ideas and cooking tips head over to www.SimplyBeefandLamb.co.uk.

 During GBBW we’ll be highlighting the innovative and sustainable farming methods from producers across Britain.
 The work these farmers do ensures that British beef is amongst the most sustainable in the world.
 Hear about some of the amazing work the Ladies in Beef community are doing below.

 Hear more about the great quality and excellent environmental credential of British beef in this GBBW podcast with Minette Batters and beef farmers David and Churi Barton.

 We asked Jilly Greed (Ladies in Beef co-founder), Minette Batters (NFU President and Ladies in Beef co-founder) and Adam Henson (British Farmer, TV Presenter and Patron of Ladies in Beef) for their thoughts on the importance of sustainability and GBBW.

 Great British Beef Week is a national celebration of our fantastic home produced beef - designed to tantalise the taste buds and put some sizzle in our succulent steaks, Sunday roasts, cottage pies, and stir fries!